Systems-Biology-Of-Lipid-Metabolism-Lab/LipidA-IDER/README.md

 # LipidAIDER

-LipidA-IDER is an automated structure annotation tool for systems-level scale identification of lipid A from high resolution tandem mass spectrometry for .ms2 files.
+LipidA-IDER is an automated structure annotation tool for systems-level scale identification of lipid A from high resolution tandem mass spectrometry (MS2) data.

 # How to Install and Run